syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

 </SfSparkline>
 ```

-> Refer [code block](#populate-sparkline-with-data) to know the property value of **ClimateData**.
+> Refer to the [code block](#populate-sparkline-with-data) to know about the property value of **ClimateData**.

 ![Sparkline with data label](./images/data-label.png)

 ## Enable tooltip

-When space constraints prevent you from displaying information using data labels, the tooltip comes in handy.
-The tooltip can be enabled by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineTooltipSettings-1.html#Syncfusion_Blazor_Charts_SparklineTooltipSettings_1_Visible) property to **true** in [`SparklineTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineTooltipSettings-1.html).
+When space constraints prevent from displaying information using Data Labels, the tooltip comes in handy.
+The tooltip can be enabled by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineTooltipSettings-1.html#Syncfusion_Blazor_Charts_SparklineTooltipSettings_1_Visible) property to **true** in the [`SparklineTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineTooltipSettings-1.html).

 ```csharp
 <SfSparkline DataSource="ClimateData"